momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Races of Aerathon/Beastfolk/Murine.md

-> “My friend and I went on a double date with two mouse boys once.
-They were nice, but I think they were talking to each other the whole time.”
+> *“My friend and I went on a double date with two mouse boys once.
+They were nice, but I think they were talking to each other the whole time.”*
-	*-Bentley, possum delver*

 ___

 ![[{64E2E152-115C-4F1E-89B2-682466752BB2}.png]]
-## Overview
+## **Overview**

-The murine species walks tall and proud, albeit often between the legs of larger species.
-The mice are the masters of Arneria’s Causeway, while their rat cousins have spread out to fill the little corners of every homeland.
+The murine species walks tall and proud—though often between the legs of larger beasts.
+Their legacy runs deep through Arneria and beyond, with mice serving as silent tacticians and rats as outspoken revolutionaries.
+Despite their size, murines wield cultural might in ways few expect.

-Murine mice have the uncanny ability to com- municate without a sound.
-They can speak with their own kind through facial tics and eye movements too subtle for others to even notice without immersed, dedicated study.
-A room full of mice is somewhat unnerving—background chatter goes on in complete silence.

-Perhaps because of this, mice are one of the most insular species.
-It’s said that each has two distinct identities: one they present for outsiders in normal speech, and one for other mice.
-They often struggle to reach out to other species, especially in their younger years.
-While a mouse might be renowned in their own circles for quick wit, to their non-mouse friends they might seem soft-spoken and aloof.

-Rats were once also blessed with silent speech.
-However, a tragedy centuries ago robbed them of the ability to discern it, spurring an adaptation in the opposite direction of collective mouse society in Arneria.

-Filling the space left behind by this stolen gift of nature, rats have an intuitive sense of where to find what they need.
-A starving rat will discover their next meal in a place that’d be dumb luck to anyone else.
-This knack for adaptation has even changed their physical bodies over time.
-While almost all mice are under 4 feet and Small size, rats can be Small or Medium, and grow to six feet or taller.

-Hardly any rats live in Arneria.
-In the early days after their departure from the homeland, they were determined to stay in touch and share news from their new homes with loved ones they left behind.
-The letters they sent evolved over time and eventually the publications spread out of murine circles.
-Today, rats operate the Beast World’s first independent newspapers, and ratprint brings the written word to people in every homeland.
-With cooperative effort between the homelands, rats have devised a way to set lettering into a machine that prints thousands of papers a day.
-As the world changes, rats have ensured that everyone knows about it.

-___
+Mice are the masters of nonverbal communication.
+Entire conversations pass silently between them through minute facial twitches and eye movements.
+Outsiders can scarcely perceive it, much less understand.
+It’s said that each mouse carries two selves: one for the world, and one only their kind can see.

+By contrast, rats lost this gift long ago.
+A calamity centuries past stole their silent speech—but in its place bloomed something just as powerful.
+Rats possess uncanny survival instincts and a knack for finding exactly what they need, be it a scrap of food or a hidden escape tunnel.
+Their adaptability, independence, and flair for community journalism have earned them an outsized place in the Beast World.

+Though their cultures diverged, mice and rats remain united by blood and circumstance.
+Both are small, but neither are to be underestimated.

+---

-## Murine Traits
+## **Murine Traits**

-***Creature Type***.
-You are a Humanoid.
+**Creature Type.** You are a Humanoid.

-***Ability Score Increase.*** Your Dexterity score increases by 2.
+**Ability Score Increase.** Your Dexterity score increases by 2.

-***Speed.*** Your walking speed is 30 feet.
+**Speed.** Your walking speed is 30 feet.

-***Mazeproof.*** You never become lost retracing any path you’ve traveled while conscious in the past 7 days.
-Additionally, you are treated as a minotaur for the purposes of the maze spell.
+**Mazeproof.** You never become lost retracing any path you’ve consciously traveled within the last 7 days.
+Additionally, you are treated as a minotaur for the purposes of the _maze_ spell.

-***Low-Light Vision***.
-Murines see very well in the dark, though not as well as species that live underground or at night.
-Dim light is bright light for you.
+**Low-Light Vision.** You treat dim light as bright light.

+---

-### Mouse
+### **Mouse**

-***Ability Score Increase.*** Your Charisma score increases by 1.
+**Ability Score Increase.** Your Charisma score increases by 1.

-***Size.*** The average mouse is the smallest of the Beast World species.
-Most stand between 3’4” and 3’8” tall.
-Your size is Small.
+**Size.** You are Small.
+Most mice stand between 3'4" and 3'8" tall.

-***Voiceless Speech.*** Mice have an innate connection among themselves that allows them to communicate using facial tics and mannerisms too subtle for other species to detect.
-You can communicate silently with any mouse who can see your face, and vice versa.
+**Voiceless Speech.** You can silently communicate with any mouse who can see your face, and vice versa.
+These conversations are undetectable to other species without special training or magic.

-***Collective Magic.*** As a reaction to another creature within 60 feet of you that you can see losing concentration on a spell (because of disruption on the end of its duration), you can expend a spell slot of at least the spell’s level to allow it to continue.
-Its duration is extended by its normal maximum.
+**Collective Magic.** As a reaction, when a creature within 60 ft loses concentration on a spell, you may expend a spell slot equal to or higher than its level to sustain it.
+The spell continues for its full remaining duration.

+---

-### Rat
+### **Rat**

-***Ability Score Increase.*** Your Wisdom score increases by 1.
+**Ability Score Increase.** Your Wisdom score increases by 1.

-***Size.*** Rats vary widely in stature; most stand anywhere from 3’9” to 5’9” tall.
-Your size is Small or Medium (your choice).
+**Size.** You are Small or Medium (your choice).
+Most rats stand between 3'9" and 5'9" tall.

-***Leftover Magic.*** Rats can make do with leftovers, and this extends even into the arcane.
-As a reaction to a spell being cast on a creature you can see within 60 feet of you, if the spell’s level is lower than or equal to your level divided by 3 (minimum 1st-level), you can cause the spell to additionally affect you as if you were the target.
-Once you use this ability you can’t use it again until you finish a long rest.
+**Leftover Magic.** When a creature within 60 ft casts a spell of a level less than or equal to your level ÷ 3 (minimum 1st), you can use your reaction to gain its benefits as if you were also targeted.
+Usable once per long rest.

-***Survivable.*** Rats persevere.
-You can survive twice as long as normal without eating or drinking.
+**Survivable.** You can survive twice as long without food or water.

 ____
-## Homeland Traits

 ![[{E42B53AE-1865-4FB8-A998-20FF607D7CAD}.png]]
+## **Homeland Traits**

-### Allemance
+### **Allemance**

-Allemagnian nobles are eager to recruit mouse fighters for the tactical advantage of their small bodies, and nearly all able-bodied mice in the kingdom are drafted into their barony’s guard for a few years.
-They compensate for their shorter stature with a culture of clever riding, even on an ally’s back.
-Alley mice have also found their niche using a courtly weapon that aids this style of combat.
+Murine youth in Allemance are almost all conscripted into the barony guard for a few years.
+Nobles value their small size and clever riding skills.
+Mouse cavalry units are trained in emergency dismounts and swift retreats, sometimes perched atop allies many times their size.

-***Versatile Rider.*** As a bonus action while mounted, you can position your body to prepare yourself for an emergency dismount.
-After taking this action, you can dismount into an unoccupied space within 5 feet as a reaction to being hit by an attack.
-Additionally, mounting a bipedal creature costs 5 feet of your movement.
+**Versatile Rider.** As a bonus action while mounted, prepare for an emergency dismount.
+If hit by an attack, you can use your reaction to dismount into a nearby space.
+Mounting a bipedal creature costs only 5 ft. of movement.

-***Royal Lancer.*** You are proficient with the lance.
-While mounted, you ignore the property of the lance that imposes disadvantage on attack rolls against creatures within 5 feet of you.
+**Royal Lancer.** You are proficient with the lance.
+While mounted, you ignore the lance's usual disadvantage when attacking targets within 5 ft.

+---

-### Oria
+### **Oria**

-As in Allemance, northern mice thrive in the deep snow with disciplined riding.
-Oric mice have a longstanding rivalry with their southern cousins centered on whose ridership tactics are superior.
-Mice are usually surrounded by bigger beasts and brethren, but doubly so among Orians.
-However, Orians use this to their advantage.

-***Versatile Rider.*** As a bonus action while mounted, you can position your body to prepare yourself for an emergency dismount.
-After taking this action, you can dismount into an unoccupied space within 5 feet as a reaction to being hit by an attack.
-Additionally, mounting a bipedal creature costs 5 feet of your movement.
+Snowbound mice in Oria developed mounted techniques adapted to icy plains.
+They are strategic, brave, and masters of making use of cover—especially when that cover is a wooly ally twice their size.

+**Versatile Rider.** (Same as Allemance.)

-***Mouse Among Giants.*** If a creature at least one size category larger would grant you half cover, you have three-quarters cover instead.
+**Mouse Among Giants.** If a creature at least one size category larger would provide half cover, you instead benefit from three-quarters cover.

+---

-### Vinyot
+### **Vinyot**

-Southern mice work in groups to tend the vine-yards of the homeland’s harsher regions.
-Working with Vinyotian sails sparked an idea in one ingenious mouse that rippled through murine culture and changed the way they travel overland.
+Southern mice are vineworkers, treetop wanderers, and wind-riders.
+One enterprising mouse designed a technique to drift down from high places with sailcloth—transforming how mice navigate vertical spaces, and founding a new tradition of murine aerialists.

-***Drifting Drop.*** With 1 minute of preparation, you can tie a sail (or another square cloth at least 10 feet on a side) to your ankles.
-When wearing this cloth and holding the other two corners with both hands, you fall 60 feet per round and don’t take fall damage.
-You can remove the cloth with an action.
+**Drifting Drop.** With 1 minute of prep, tie a sail or 10x10 cloth to your ankles and grip the corners.
+While falling, you descend at 60 ft. per round and take no fall damage.
+You can release it as an action.

-***Gliding Descent***.
-While using the Drifting Drop trait in moderate or stronger wind, you can move up to your speed in its direction at no movement cost to you.
-In strong wind, you can also choose a falling speed between 0 and 60 feet per round.
+**Gliding Descent.** While using Drifting Drop in moderate or strong wind, you can move up to your speed in the wind’s direction with no movement cost.
+In strong wind, choose a fall speed between 0–60 ft per round.

+---

-### Arneria
+### **Arneria**

-Arneria is the domain of mice.
-The east has oft been ruled by a murine Bey, and there are as many mouse datus as any other species in the Bat’yan.
-An engraving on the last stone laid in the Causeway reads, “In Silence Built, In Friendship Standing.”
-The secrets of voiceless speech have historically belonged only to mice, but recent breakthroughs have made it possible for them to educate someone patient enough for the lessons.
+The spiritual homeland of the mice, Arneria is where voiceless speech was first born.
+Mice here build tight-knit communities bound by tradition and loyalty.
+Some now teach their subtle language to outsiders—a long process, but a powerful gift.

-***Twitch Literacy.*** With 30 days of practicing at least 2 hours a day, you can teach a creature who shares at least one spoken language with you to understand your voiceless speech.
-If you are under the shared effects of a telepathic bond spell, you can teach this skill in 2 hours instead.
+**Twitch Literacy.** You can teach a creature who shares a spoken language to understand voiceless speech after 30 days of 2-hour daily practice.
+If linked via _telepathic bond_, the training takes only 2 hours.

-***Collective Effort.*** You can use the Help action to aid any creature that can understand your voice-less speech and see your face (such as another mouse or a creature you have used the Twitch Literacy trait to teach).
+**Collective Effort.** You can use the Help action to assist any creature who understands your voiceless speech and can see your face.

+---

-### Al'Ar
+### **Al'Ar**

-After sailcloth drifting caught on in Vinyot, murine voyagers to Al’ar devised their own techniques using airborne travel.
-If pirates existed in Al’ar, they might see the value in using such skills to board enemy vessels.
+In the Feline Isles, murine inventors adapted Vinyotian air-gliding into daring new boarding tactics.
+If Al'ar had pirates (which it absolutely does not), these would be the tools they used.
+These mice are daring, resourceful, and just a little showy.

-***Drifting Drop.*** With 1 minute of preparation, you can tie a sail (or another square cloth at least 10 feet on a side) to your ankles.
-When wearing this cloth and holding the other two corners with both hands, you fall 60 feet per round and don’t take fall damage.
-You can remove the cloth with an action.
+**Drifting Drop.** With 1 minute of prep, tie a sail or 10x10 cloth to your ankles and grip the corners.
+While falling, you descend at 60 ft. per round and take no fall damage.
+You can release it as an action.

-***Pirate Drop.*** You can hold a weapon in one hand while using the Drifting Drop trait, and you can make a melee weapon attack against a creature immediately after falling at least 10 feet this way.
+**Pirate Drop.** While using Drifting Drop, you can wield a weapon in one hand.
+After falling at least 10 feet, make a melee attack against a creature you pass.
 ____